Coach Spotlight: Amy Trivedi on Top Tips for Managing Hypertension

 There are always going to be factors that are out of our control, however there are many factors within our control that we can give our time and attention to -- BMI, nutrition, activity levels, stress management -- these are the areas that we can work towards improving.

-I also take the time to get to know my participants’ values, hobbies, and preferences.
-If a participant happens to be feeling stuck, I’ll suggest that they do something that brings them joy, which can vary from listening to an audio book, watch some comedy, paint, or sit outside with some coffee.
+I also take the time to get to know my members’ values, hobbies, and preferences.
+If a member happens to be feeling stuck, I’ll suggest that they do something that brings them joy, which can vary from listening to an audio book, watch some comedy, paint, or sit outside with some coffee.

 What would you say to someone who was just diagnosed with Hypertension?